bananlabs/satoshi-paper/README.md

 --------------------------------------------------------------------------------------------------------------------------

-Hosting the Satoshi's whitepaper on a github repo.
+Hosting the Satoshi's whitepaper on a github repo.</br>
 Keeping the message alive!
  **HODL Bitcoin!**